Joliet Wrongful Death Attorneys

 Accidents are a Leading Factor in Deaths across the United States

-When it is determined that an accident which has led to the death of one or more person was caused by the action or inaction of another which is deemed negligent, the families of those who were killed have the right to a claim for wrongful death.
+When it is determined that an accident that led to one or more persons’ death was caused by another's action or inaction, which is deemed negligent, the families of those killed have the right to a claim for wrongful death.

 Types of Joliet Wrongful Death Claims

-If you have lost a loved one in any form of accident, it is worth looking into the case to determine whether you have a claim.
+If you have lost a loved one in any form of accident, it is worth looking into the personal injury case to determine whether you have a claim.

-- Pedestrian accidents involving negligent motorists.
+- Pedestrian accidents involving negligent motorists

-- Poisoning due to hazardous materials such as lead, corrosive chemicals or toxic compounds.
+- Poisoning due to hazardous materials such as lead, corrosive chemicals, or toxic compounds

 - Nursing home abuse or neglect.

-It may allow you to recover the damages that you need to replace your loved one's wages and continue to meet your financial obligations for the funeral, out of pocket expenses and continued cost of living without his or her contributions.
+It may allow you to recover the damages that you need to replace your loved one's wages and continue to meet your financial obligations for the funeral, out-of-pocket expenses, and ongoing cost of living without their contributions.

 How to Determine Which Family Member Should File a Joliet Wrongful Death Lawsuit

-It may be possible for the family members of someone who has died in an accident to be confused over who has the right or ability to file a wrongful death claim.
-While in most cases, the spouse would file such a claim, in the event the deceased was not married, his or her parents, children or siblings may file the claim instead.
-It is very easy for things to get out of hand when the family begins to argue over who has the right to benefits following a death.
+It may be possible for the family members of someone who has died in an accident to be confused over who has the right or ability to file a wrongful death lawsuit.

 We can help determine who has the legal right and option to file a lawsuit and to help you protect your claim if multiple family members are in dispute over who has the right to compensation.